 Note

-- The upgrade path shown in this topic applies to the SN mode.
-For more information about upgrade paths for other versions, see the
+- The upgrade path diagram described in this topic applies to SN mode only.
+To obtain more information about the upgrade path of another version, you can refer to the

-oceanbase_upgrade_dep.ymlfile, which records the upgrade paths of OceanBase Database. - After you decompress the OceanBase RPM package of the target version, two directories,
+oceanbase_upgrade_dep.ymlfile, which records the upgrade topology of OceanBase Database. - After you decompress the target OceanBase RPM package, the

-homeanduse, are generated in the directory where the RPM package is stored.
-The upgrade-related scripts and theoceanbase_upgrade_dep.ymlfile are stored in thehome/admin/oceanbase/etcdirectory.
+homeandusedirectories will be created in the RPM package storage directory.
+Upgrade-related scripts and theoceanbase_upgrade_dep.ymlfile will be stored in thehome/admin/oceanbase/etcdirectory.

-oceanbase_upgrade_dep.yml file, see Step 2: Confirm the upgrade process in Upgrade an OceanBase cluster.
+oceanbase_upgrade_dep.yml file to obtain detailed upgrade path information.
+For more information, see Step 2: Confirm the upgrade process in the Upgrade OceanBase cluster topic.

-- Upgrades from the V4.2.x series or earlier versions to the V4.3.x versions are not supported.
+- OceanBase Database of the V4.2.x series or earlier versions cannot be upgraded to the V4.3.x series.

 What to do next

-For more information about how to use the OceanBase Cloud Platform (OCP) to upgrade an OceanBase cluster, see Upgrade a version.
+For information about how to use OceanBase Cloud Platform (OCP) to upgrade an OceanBase cluster, see Upgrade version.